top of page

 Lap 28: Downing drops out of the race due to oil pressure issues.

-Lap 36: Hamilton passes Trintignant and rises to 5th place, already claiming points!
+Lap 36: Hamilton passes Trintignant and rises to 5th, already claiming points!

-Lap 38: Manzon also passes Trintignant, and Maurice drops to 7th place.
+Lap 38: Manzon also passes Trintignant, pushing his teammate down to 7th.

 Position after 40 laps: Ascari, Farina, Villoresi, Hawthorn, Manzon, Hamilton, Trintignant, Moss, Macklin, Landi.

-Lap 44: Landi drives into the pits and passes the car to Flinterman, who drives out onto the track without losing places.
+Lap 44: Landi pulls into the pits and passes the car to Flinterman, who after refuelling gets back to the track without losing places.

-Lap 54: Macklin pulls in for refueling and lets Flinterman through for 9th place.
+Lap 54: Macklin pulls in for refueling and lets Flinterman through to 9th.

-Lap 57: Hamilton also drives into the pits for refueling and drops to 8th place, missing Trintignant and Moss.
+Lap 57: Hamilton also drives into the pits for refueling and drops to 8th, missing Trintignant and Moss.

-Lap 73: Stirling Moss, who confidently took 7th place, once again had to get off due to engine problems on his ERA.
+Lap 73: Moss, confidently in 7th, once again has to get off due to engine problems on his ERA.

-Lap 77: A wheel flies off on Wharton's Frazer-Nash, and the Englishman is out of the race.
+Lap 77: A wheel flies off Wharton's Frazer-Nash, forcing the Englishman to retire.

-Last lap: Alberto Ascari, after leading from start to finish, wins another convincing victory and gets the second "Grand Slam" this season!
-Obviously, winning the championship title did not affect the motivation of the Italian in any way, and he is still head and shoulders above all his rivals.
-Farina once again becomes the second, and this allows him to reach the second line in the championship, ahead of Taruffi.
+Last lap: Alberto Ascari, after leading from start to finish, wins another convincing victory and gets his second "Grand Slam" this season!
+Obviously, winning the championship title did not affect the motivation of the Italian in any way, and he is still head and shoulders above all his rivals!
+Meanwhile, Farina once again takes 2nd, and this result allows him to reach the 2nd position also in the overall standings, ahead of Taruffi.
 Villoresi finishes third, thereby bringing Ferrari another triple podium.
-Mike Hawthorn, despite the fact that he failed to compete with the Ferraris, turns out to be the best driver of the rest and gets 4th place.
-The last two points for the 5th place goes to Manzon, who manages to get ahead of his teammate Trintignant.
+Mike Hawthorn, despite the fact that he failed to compete with the Ferraris, turns out to be the best driver of the rest and gets 4th.
+As for the last two points for the 5th place, they go to Manzon, who manages to get ahead of his teammate Trintignant.

 Interesting facts: